Psalm 24 – The Great and Sovereign God

 For He has founded it upon the seas,

 And established it upon the waters.

 a.
 For He has founded it upon the seas: God has the right to the earth and all who dwell upon it because He created both it and them.
 Specifically, David looks back to the creation account of Genesis 1 and remembers the creation of land in the midst of earth’s waters on the third day of creation.

 b.
-And established it upon the waters: To the best of our knowledge, David had never ventured more than a few hundred miles beyond Israel, and had never seen a sea other than the Mediterranean (perhaps also the Red Sea).
+And established it upon the waters: To the best of our knowledge, David had never ventured more than a few hundred miles beyond Israel, and had never seen a large sea other than the Mediterranean (perhaps also the Red Sea).
 David never saw a modern globe or earth projection.
 Yet he knew that the waters of the earth dominated the globe, so much so that it could be said that the earth is in the midst of the waters instead of the waters in the midst of the earth’s land.

 i.
 To David, this may have seemed to be a wonderful engineering marvel – that God could establish the earth upon the waters.